cheshire-cat-ai/docs/mkdocs/administrators/architecture.md

     This will build two Docker images are generated.
 The first one contains the Cat Core and Admin Portal.
     The container name of the core is `cheshire_cat_core`.

-The Cat core path `./core` is mounted to the image `cheshire_cat_core`, by default changes to files in this folder force a restart of the Core, this behavior can be disable using the [`DEBUG`](env-variables.md/#debug) environment variables.
+The Cat core path `./core` is mounted into the image `cheshire_cat_core`, by default changes to files in this folder force a restart of the Core, this behavior can be disabled using the [`DEBUG`](env-variables.md/#debug) environment variable.

 ## Admin Portal